mnemonikr/symbolic-pcode/README.md

 # P-code operations

-This section document which p-code operations are currently supported.
-Emulation of unsupported operations will trigger a panic.
+This section document which p-code operations are currently supported by the emulator.
+Emulation of instructions with unsupported p-code operations will trigger a panic.

 ## Memory operations